"I believe that banking

 Bank credit

-was growing rapidly during those years as shown in Figure 1.
+was growing rapidly in the US during the mid 1960's and early 1970's as shown in Figure 1.
 This

 contributed significantly to the growth of additional money in